safe-global/safe-docs/pages/sdk/relay-kit/reference/safe-4337-pack.md

 - **`userOpHash`** : Unique identifier for the `UserOperation`

 **Returns**
-A Promise that resolves to `UserOperationReceipt` after the `UserOperation` is executed.
+A Promise that resolves to `UserOperationReceipt` after the user operation is executed.

 ```typescript
 UserOperationReceipt = {